Simon Fraser University

 About Simon Fraser University:

-Simon Fraser University is one of Canada's Major 100 charities with donations of $55.1m along with tuition of $222.1m and government funding of $293.6m.
-Administrative costs are 8% of total revenues and fundraising costs are 12% of total donations, as taken from the charity's T3010 filings.
-Total overhead costs come to 20%, falling within Ci's reasonable range.
-SFU has total funding reserves of $644.9m, including an endowment fund of $285.9m.
-Excluding donor-endowed funds, SFU's funding reserves can cover program costs for 9 months.
+Simon Fraser University is one of Canada’s Major 100 charities with donations of $56.0m.
+Administrative costs are 8% of total revenues and fundraising costs are 10% of total donations, as taken from the charity’s T3010 filings.
+Total overhead costs come to 18%, falling within Ci’s reasonable range.
+SFU has total funding reserves of $707.4m, including an endowment fund of $302.9m.
+Excluding donor-endowed funds, SFU’s funding reserves can cover program costs for just over 9 months.

 This charity report is an update that is being reviewed by the charity.
 Changes and edits may be forthcoming.